JoelV/Euler/README.md

 #### Project Euler Solutions
 ---

 My functional approach to solving problems in project Euler.
-These solutions are aimed to be the most efficient.
+These solutions are not aimed to be the most efficient.
 It's just me practicing the concepts of functional javascript.

 ##### Running Development Environment